alioh/alioh.github.io/_posts/2019-7-12-DSND-Capstone-Project.md

 <img src="https://alioh.github.io/images/2019-7-12/model_result.jpg">

-<p align="left">From the previous table, we can see that we scored 100% accuracy in the training and testing datasets on 4 models.
-To avoid overfitting I will choose Logisitc Regression since it got good results 65% on training and 80% on testing datasets.<font size="1" color="white"> e</font> </p>
+<p align="left">From the previous table, we can see that we scored 100% accuracy in the training and testing data sets on 4 models.
+To avoid over fitting I will choose Logistic Regression since it got good results 65% on training and 80% on testing data sets.<font size="1" color="white"> e</font> </p>

 <p align="left">
 To see more detailed analysis with numbers and codes, check the project Github repository <a href='https://github.com/alioh/DSND-Capstone'>here</a>.<font size="1" color="white"> e</font> </p>